tchbnl/makesite/README.md

 **Sometimes the `wp config` setup fails and can't connect to the database.
 What gives?**

-There seems to be an issue with the cPanel API where creating a user with a password doesn't always _set_ that password.
+There seems to be an issue with the cPanel API where creating a database user with a password doesn't always _set_ that password.
 It doesn't seem to be a formatting issue, and the API returns no errors when it happens.
 I've tried to work around this by setting the password twice, but no dice.
 The best I can recommend is to run the install again, and it should work.
 This is mainly the reason why I added the rollback feature.

 I'm thinking of some possible solutions.
-One is, if the config process fails, set the reset password and try again.
+One is, if the config process fails, reset the password and try again.
 If it still fails, give up.

 ## minisite
 minisite is makesite without the need to download and execute a script.
 It's the same code stripped of all comments and excess spacing for compactness, and wrapped between `makesite()` and brackets.
 It's meant to be run directly from the shell.